victoriatw/HA-TPRNN_singing_voice_separation/README.md

 ## Harmonic-aware Tri-path Convolution Recurrent Network for Singing Voice Separation
 ### Abstract
-Singing voice separation aims to decompose a music mixture into vocal and accompaniment signals.
-This work proposes a Harmonic-aware Tri-path Convolution Recurrent Network (HA-TPCRN), which extends the Dual-path Convolution Recurrent Network (DPCRN) by introducing an inter-band recurrent path to better capture harmonic structures in singing voice spectrograms.
+Temporal coherence and spectral regularity are critical cues for human auditory streaming processes and are considered in many sound separation models.
+Some examples include the Conv-tasnet model, which focuses on temporal coherence using short length kernels to analyze sound, and the dual-path convolution recurrent network (DPCRN) model, which uses two recurring neural networks to analyze general patterns along the temporal and spectral dimensions on a spectrogram.
+By expanding DPCRN, a harmonic-aware tri-path convolution recurrent network model via the addition of an inter-band RNN is proposed.
 Evaluation results on public datasets show that this addition can further boost the separation performances of DPCRN.

 ### Publication
 Shen, Y. L., Lai, Y. C., & Chi, T. S. (2023)